Mandana Dayani: Activism

 Dayani's experience as a religious refugee from Iran is one of her stated inspirations behind her activism.

-In 2020, Dayani, together with her friend Debra Messing, launched The Dissenters podcast with Dear Media.
+In 2020, Dayani, together with her friend actress Debra Messing, launched The Dissenters podcast with Dear Media.
 The podcast features interviews with advocates for social issues, including Glennon Doyle, Adam Schiff, Jane Fonda, Hillary Clinton, Eva Longoria, and Sophia Bush.
-Dayani and Messing were dubbed "Jewish Champions" on the cover of the Jewish Journal in June 2023; the publication praised them for their "Unabashed Jewish Pride and Fearless Activism".
+Dayani and Messing were dubbed "Jewish Champions" on the cover of The Jewish Journal in June 2023; the publication praised them for their "Unabashed Jewish Pride and Fearless Activism".

-In the lead-up to the 2022 U.S. midterm elections, Dayani emphasized the importance of voter participation, highlighting the high stakes of the elections and the increasing challenges to voting access due to restrictive laws across the country.

 Since the beginning of the Gaza war in October 2023, Dayani has made media appearances to speak on antisemitism.
-She has regularly appeared on MSNBC to comment on the impact of antisemitism on Jews in the diaspora.
-Dayani's video about the October 7 attacks was viewed approximately 50 million times.
-She was named as one of the "Top 100 Influential Jews" for the Hebrew year of 5782 (from 2021 to 2022) by the Tel Aviv Institute.
-She spoke on the attack as part of Permanent Mission of Israel to the United Nations, later that year.
+She has regularly appeared on MSNBC to comment on the impact of antisemitism on Jews in the Jewish diaspora.
+Dayani's video about the October 7 Hamas-led attack on Israel was viewed approximately 50 million times.
+She was also named one of the "Top 100 Influential Jews" for the Hebrew year of 5782 (from 2021 to 2022) by the Tel Aviv Institute.
+She spoke on the attack as part of an event at the Permanent Mission of Israel to the United Nations, later that year.
 Amidst nationwide pro-Palestinian protests on university campuses in 2024, she spoke at a rally in Cornell University that was organized to combat antisemitism on campus and throughout the U.S.

 In March 2024, she appeared on Morning Joe to discuss global responses to sexual violence by Hamas, criticizing the lack of public support for victims.
-In April 2024, Mandana Dayani spoke at a "Jewish Unity Rally" at Cornell University, an event organized to address antisemitism and support Israel amid calls for divestment from pro-Palestine activists.
+In April 2024, Dayani spoke at a "Jewish Unity Rally" at Cornell University, an event organized to address antisemitism and support Israel amid calls for divestment from pro-Palestine activists.
 Dayani interviewed hostages, including Moran Stella Yanai.

 In 2025, Dayani was appointed by President Biden to serve on the United States Holocaust Memorial Council Board of Trustees.

 Personal life

 Dayani married Peter Traugott, a media executive and producer, in 2010.
-The couple has two daughters and resides in Los Angeles, California.
+The couple sold their home in the Sunset Strip of West Hollywood, California, for $1.5 million in 2012.
 She signed to the Creative Artists Agency in 2023.